Author’s note: For several years, I worked with children with autism and their families all over the United States, providing ABA therapy.

 - Signing off on behavior-based treatment plans

-- Your parenting style may look different from that of parents around you raising neurotypical children or even neurodivergent children.
+- Your parenting style may differ from that of parents around you raising neurotypical children or even neurodivergent children.

 - Your child may act and learn differently than children without a developmental disability.
 These seemingly radical truths may be hard at first, yet they can be the most freeing part of the process.